informalsystems/quartz/docs/getting_started.md

 # export it
 export FMSPC=YOUR MACHINE FMSPC HERE  // e.g. 00606A000000
+# copy and add it to the config on `examples/transfers/quartz.neutron_pion-1.toml`

+# copy the neutron testnet config file to the default quartz.toml file
+cp quartz.neutron_pion-1.toml quartz.toml

 # you might want to update the tcbinfo contract you can follow the steps following [this guide from line 32 ](./tcbinfo_and_verifier.md).

 # copy the neutron testnet config file to the default quartz.toml file, so we connect to the right nodes
 cp quartz.neutron_pion-1.toml quartz.toml
 quartz enclave build
-quartz enclave start  --fmspc $FMSPC --tcbinfo-contract $TCBINFO_CONTRACT --dcap-verifier-contract $DCAP_CONTRACT --unsafe-trust-latest
+quartz enclave start  --unsafe-trust-latest

 # build and deploy the contracts
 quartz contract build --contract-manifest "contracts/Cargo.toml"